MENVEO

 - Do not administer BEXSERO to individuals with a history of a severe allergic reaction (e.g., anaphylaxis) to any component of BEXSERO or after a previous dose of BEXSERO

-Important Safety Information for BEXSERO
+Important Safety Information

 - Do not administer BEXSERO to individuals with a history of a severe allergic reaction (e.g., anaphylaxis) to any component of BEXSERO or after a previous dose of BEXSERO

 - Guillain-Barré syndrome (GBS) has been reported in temporal relationship following administration of another US-licensed meningococcal quadrivalent polysaccharide conjugate vaccine.
-The decision to administer MENVEO to individuals with a history of GBS should take into account the expected benefits and potential risks
+The decision to administer PENMENVY or MENVEO to individuals with a history of GBS should take into account the expected benefits and potential risks

 - Apnea following intramuscular vaccination has been observed in some infants born prematurely.
 A decision about when to administer MENVEO to an infant born prematurely should be based on consideration of the individual infant’s medical status and the potential benefits and possible risks of vaccination